Haemangiomas are benign tumours of vascular origin usually seen in early childhood, divided into

 A lymphangioma is a benign lesion that can occur at almost any location in the body.
 Hepatic involvement is les...

-The hepatic veins are three large veins which drain the hepatic parenchyma into the inferior vena cava (IVC), named the right hepatic vein, middle hepatic vein and left hepatic vein.
-The veins are important landmarks, running in between and hence defining the segments of the liver.
-There are sep...
+The hepatic veins are three large intraparenchymal veins which drain the liver substance into the inferior vena cava (IVC), named the right hepatic vein, middle hepatic vein and left hepatic vein.
+The veins are important landmarks, running in between and hence defining the segments of the liver....

 Hepatic veno-occlusive disease (VOD), also known as sinusoidal obstruction syndrome (SOS), is a condition arising from occlusion of hepatic venules.